Hagar-zakaria/Streamlining-Your-Reports-Automating-Dashboards-with-Python-SQL-and-Power-BI-/README.md

-# Streamlining-Your-Reports-Automating-Dashboards-with-Python-SQL-and-Power-BI-
+# Streamlining Your Reports: Automating Dashboards with Python, SQL, and Power BI

-As a data analyst, this is one of the most interesting projects you'll work on because you'll see how business metrics change in real time.
+As a data analyst, this is one of the most interesting projects you'll work on because you'll see how business metrics change in real-time.
 In the real world, companies receive new data daily, so dynamic dashboard reports are essential.

-# WHAT ARE DYNAMIC DASHBARD REPORTS?
+## What Are Dynamic Dashboard Reports?

 Dynamic dashboard reports are essentially real-time snapshots of data that reflect the latest updates or changes in a database.

 For example, let's consider an online store.
 Yesterday, it received 2500 orders, but today it received 2800 orders.
 A static dashboard would only display the total number of orders from the previous day (2500).
 However, a dynamic dashboard report would show the most recent data, indicating that the store received 2800 orders today.
 It can also illustrate the growth in the number of orders between the previous day and the current day.